seatable/seatable-scripts/manual/plugins/plugins.md

 ## getPluginSettings

-Get the configuration parameters of the plug-in
+Get the configuration parameters of the plugin

 ```javascript
 dtable.getPluginSettings(pluginName);